Tel Hazor: Late Bronze Age

+Egyptian period

 At the beginning of the early New Kingdom, Ahmose I started military campaigns into the southern Levant to evict the Hyksos.
 Several cities were attacked and more military campaigns came with Thutmose I and later Thutmose III.

 Under Thutmose III Canaan was an Egyptian vassal state.

 In the Amarna Period (c.
-14th century BCE), the king of Hazor (Hasura) saw its petty king Abdi-Tirshi, as swearing loyalty to the Egyptian pharaoh.
+1350 BCE), the Man of Hazor (LU_{2} Hasura) saw its petty king Abdi-Tirshi swearing loyalty to the Egyptian pharaoh.
 In Amarna Tablet EA 148, Abi-Milku, the king of Tyre, accused to pharaoh that the land of Hazor is taken by Habiru and the king of Hazor aligned with Habiru, and in EA 228, the king of Hazor requests the pharaoh to remember the harm that is done (by Habiru/ʿApiru or neighboring cities) against his city.